ivaldi/brimir/README.md

 - TicketsController#create should limit access to IP and be user/pass protected
 - TicketsController#new should be configurable as open-to-the-world or not
 - Integration with OpsWeekly
+- Social media integration such as FreshDesk and Zoho have (reply to requests via social media)

 License
 -------